enodi/shoe-store/README.md

 * Open a new tab on your terminal
 * Navigate to the application root directory e.g `$ shoe-store`
-  - run `yarn install` to install project dependencies
+  - run `yarn install` to install project dependencies.
+Please ensure you have node version: >=14.16.0 running on your machine
   - run `yarn start:websocket` to start websocket
   - run `yarn start:server` to start graphql backend
   - run `yarn start` to start the react application